 How many performance slots are there, and how do I sign up?

-There are approximately 42 timeslots available, about the same as last year.
-The link to the form to request a performance time is: https://hugetheater.formstack.com/forms/iat19.
+There are approximately 42 timeslots available.
+The link to the form to request a performance time is:https://hugetheater.formstack.com/forms/iat2021reg.

-**registration does not guarantee a spot as an Iron Audience or in the schedule as a Performer – though we will do our best to accommodate requests**
+**registration does not guarantee a spot in the schedule as a performer – though we will do our best to accommodate all requests**

 Can I be in more than one group that performs?

-Of course!
+Absolutely!
 We just ask that you consider how thin you are spreading yourself in terms of time and energy, but also your ability to contribute to each groups’ fundraising goals.
-Also know that there are a lot of improvisers who want to participate, and so try to leave room for others.
+We set a minimum goal of $500 for each performance timeslot, which is very achievable, but it doesn’t pay to spread yourself TOO thin.

 Is there a prize?

 Yes.
-The performer/group that raises the most funds will receive a custom coaching session from a special guest, either in March or during Twin Cities Improv Festival in June.
-In addition, the group will receive their name on the wall, bragging rights, and HUGE scarves.
+The 3 performers/groups that raise the most funds will receive a workshop from a special guest during Twin Cities Improv Festival in June.
+In addition, the group will receive their name on the wall, bragging rights, and a to-be-determined piece of new HUGE swag.

 I’m uncomfortable with fundraising, but I want to perform.
 Can I just sign up for a performance time?

 We will do our best to make fundraising easy for you – and there are a lot of tools to do that, through GiveMN.org’s online donation site and through tips and samples we will provide.
 Keep in mind, this isn’t about cold calling strangers.
-You’ll be asking family and friends who know you, and are asking them to support a nonprofit cause that’s personally important to you.
+You’ll be giving family and friends an opportunity to support something you love!

-If you are truly uncomfortable asking friends and family to donate, please choose another way to perform at HUGE.
-Everyone is welcome to Space Jam each week, or to enter the Improv A Go Go lottery, or to take a class and perform in the showcase, or to submit a show idea, or all of the above.
+If you are truly uncomfortable asking friends and family to donate, this is not the right HUGE performance opportunity for you.
+Everyone is welcome to enter the Improv-A-Go-Go lottery, or take a class and perform in the showcase, or submit a show idea, or all of the above.
 And those are just the opportunities at HUGE, there are many more in the Twin Cities.
 All to say, this is not just a performance slot, it is a chance to financially support a nonprofit theater with a mission to support the improv community.

-Cool, I will renew my Membership that day for part of my fundraising goal!
+Can I renew my Membership that day for part of my fundraising goal?

-Oh, gosh, you guys.
-Members and Memberships are ALWAYS very much appreciated but administering this has grown too complex to sustain.
-We’ve enacted a rule that memberships — while enormously appreciated — will not count toward Improvathon team goals nor will it count toward the final tally of what is raised during Improvathon.
+Members and Memberships are ALWAYS very much appreciated but we’ve enacted a rule that memberships will not count toward Improvathon team goals nor will it count toward the final tally of what is raised during Improvathon.
+Our membership system is totally separate from GiveMN.org, which makes it logistically impractical.

 I don’t see the answer to my question here – who can I contact?